 Piano Area Coordinator

-Kevin Olson is an active pianist, composer, and member of the piano faculty at Utah State University, where he has taught courses that include piano literature, music theory, aural skills, piano pedagogy, rock and roll history, and private instruction in piano and composition.
-In addition to his collegiate teaching responsibilities, Kevin is a faculty advisor for the Northern Chapter of Utah Music Teachers Association and the Utah State University Youth Conservatory.
+Kevin Olson is an active pianist, composer, and piano area coordinator at Utah State University, where he has taught courses in piano literature, pedagogy, accompanying, music theory, among others.
+In addition to his collegiate teaching responsibilities, Kevin directs the piano program at Utah State University, and oversees the Utah State University Youth Conservatory, which provides weekly group and private piano instruction to more than 200 pre-college community students.
+The National Association of Schools of Music has recently recognized the Conservatory as a model for pre-college piano instruction programs.
 Before teaching at Utah State, he was on the faculty at Elmhurst College near Chicago and Humboldt State University in northern California.

-A native of West Jordan, Utah, Dr. Olson began winning composition contests at age five.
+A native of Utah, Kevin began composing at age five.
 When he was twelve, his composition, An American Trainride, received the Overall First Prize at the 1983 National PTA Convention at Albuquerque, New Mexico.
-Since then he has been a Composer in Residence at the National Conference on Keyboard Pedagogy, and has written music commissioned and performed by groups such as the American Piano Quartet, Chicago a cappella, the Rich Matteson Jazz Festival, International Music Syndicate, Music Teachers National Association, the Festival for Creative Pianists, and numerous piano teacher associations around the country.
-Kevin is in demand as a clinician, giving workshops and performances around the country and internationally, most recently as an invited judge and clinician at the MusiQuest Piano Festival in Pune, India.
+Since then he has been a Composer in Residence at the National Conference on Keyboard Pedagogy, and has written music commissioned and performed by groups such as the Five Browns, American Piano Quartet, Chicago a cappella, the Rich Matteson Jazz Festival, Music Teachers National Association, American Festival Chorus & Orchestra, the Festival for Creative Pianists, and several piano teacher associations around the country.
+He gives workshops and performances nationally and internationally, most recently in India, China, Canada, and Great Britain.

 Kevin maintains a large piano studio, teaching students of a variety of ages and abilities.
-Many of the needs of his own piano students have inspired more than 100 books and solos published by the FJH Music Company, which he joined as a writer in 1994.
+Many of the needs of his own piano students have inspired over 200 books and solos published by the FJH Music Company, which he joined as a writer in 1994.